wp-plugins/mini-twitter-feed/readme.txt

 You have to use the "id" section on your shortcode.
 For example, the first twitter feed will be: [minitwitter id=1 username="ladygaga"] and the second feed: [minitwitter id=2 username="justinbieber"].
 The widget section does it automatically.

+= What are the "query" and "list" fields in the widget section? =

+The field "query" is NOT required.
+It is only to show themes or sentences like "#iamthebest".
+The field "list" is NOT required too.
+It is to display the tweets of one of your list.

 == Screenshots ==

 1. The twitter feed on your blog.